taboca/html-one-page-scroller-review/README.md

 ### Managed scrolling

+#### Fixed elements (fixed header and footer)

+Fixing header, or footer, is a common use case — see Alvaro's demo oon Fixed Header](http://alvarotrigo.com/fullPage/examples/fixedHeaders.html).

 #### Bring back the standard scrollbar behaviour

 Alvaro Trigo’s One Section example shows how to isolate a given section out of the full page behaviour, which can be a desired use case to provide the standard scrollbar behaviour.
 From the documentation, he claims “Just place the rest of your page after the fullpage wrapper and use the option `fitToSection:false` and `autoScrolling:false`.
 And enjoy a great single slider.”